pcan/reflec-ts/README.md

 I'm defining the roadmap right now, the project will evolve to support full reflection capabilities and modularity.
 At the moment, there are some things that have to be completed soon:
 - ~~Support for class expressions.~~ done in v0.3.6
+- ~~Support for Union, Intersection,~~ done in v0.3.7
+- Support for Object Literals
-- Support for other types (Union, Intersection, Literals, Tuples and so on)
+- Support for Tuples
+- Support for String Literals
-- Sample projects (currently in progress)
+- Sample projects (currently in progress)s

 ## Disclaimer